edge-core/sonic-buildimage/README.buildsystem.md

 ```
 $ make sonic-slave-bash
 ```
-It is very useful for debugging when you add a new target and facing some trubles.
+It is very useful for debugging when you add a new target and facing some troubles.

 sonic-slave environment is built only once, but if sonic-slave/Dockerfile was updated, you can rebuild it with this command:
 ```